 - Washing Machine: 2 gallons per minute

 Make sure to account for all of your potential combined uses and choose a rainwater collection pump that can accommodate the maximum total flow rate.

 Pressure or Total Dynamic Head

-Pressure or total dynamic head required are arguably just as important as flow rate.
-If you have a below-ground installation and need to pump to the 7th floor of a building, you need enough Total Dynamic Head (TDH) to push the water to overcome that height difference, otherwise the water will never reach that portion of the building.
+The required pressure or total dynamic head is arguably as important as the flow rate.
+If you have a below-ground installation and need to pump to the 7th floor of a building, you need enough Total Dynamic Head to push the water to overcome that height difference.
+Otherwise, the water will never reach that portion of the building.

-So, now that you know your flow rate and your pressure/TDH required, you'll need to make sure you selected one of the different types of water pumps can accommodate both.
-Let's take a look at the example pump curve below.
+Now that you know your flow rate and required pressure/TDH, you'll need to select one of the different types of rainwater tank pumps that can accommodate both.
+Let's take a look at a sample pump curve.

-Say for example, you need 25 Gallons per minute at 100' TDH.
+For example, let's say you need 25 Gallons per minute at 100' TDH.
 The 1/2 HP and 3/4 HP options do not quite get there, but the 1 HP pump (1S51E-H) does and would be the pump you need to select.

-For example, a submersible rainwater collection pump is often quieter as it is submerged in the water tank, it is out of sight/not in the floor space, and allows for constant pump access to water (as long as the float switch is used for dry run protection).
+For example, a submersible rainwater collection pump is often quieter as it is submerged in the water tank, is out of sight/not in the floor space and allows for constant pump access to water (as long as the float switch is used for dry run protection).
 However, on the negative side, it must be disconnected and removed in freezing conditions, is more difficult to maintain, and typically requires stainless steel components for long-term submersion, which could affect cost.